madigun697/udacity-nanodegree/Deep Reinforcement Learning Nano Degree/1. Foundations of Reinforcement Learning/README.md

 *Train a car to navigate a steep hill using Q-learning.*

-## Foundations of Reinforcement Leraning
+## Foundations of Reinforcement Learning

 ### Reinforcement learning(RL)